 Success and failure can largely be traced back to what you do and how well you handle the implementation readiness component of your SAP project.
 Beyond that, in terms of looking at why implementation readiness is so important, it saves you time and money.
 If you think about it, you're going to have a system integrator or a reseller that's going to come in with their SAP functional technical resources, and they are ultimately going to send a small army of people to help deploy the software.

 Once they land on site, the meter is running and every hour and day that goes by that you're spending making decisions and trying to get alignment within your organization it's costing you time and money.
 The more time and money you spend upfront during the implementation readiness stage, the more smoothly your project is going to go and the better use of your external and internal resources.
 It also mitigates risk.

-A big risk of SAP projects is not having the right level of involvement from your internal people, and not having the business process and organizational change sides of things figured out.
+A big risk of SAP software projects is not having the right level of involvement from your internal people, and not having the business process and organizational change sides of things figured out, and most importantly not having a SAP solution manager on your side.
 It does mitigate the risk of failure and it also ensures alignment which is a positive.
 In the end, make sure that from the executive team all the way down to the project execution, you want to have alignment throughout the organization.

 When we look at S/4HANA transformation readiness, there are five major components and four of them are mentioned above.
 We added a fifth one here which is strategic and executive alignment.
 To recap, we have alignment and ensuring that your executive team is working together strategically.
 The others are operational readiness, technology readiness, as well as people readiness, and project governance.
 These are the main components of an implementation readiness that can get your business ready for a transformation.